PhaserEditor2D/starter-template-capacitorjs/README.md

 There are a lot of files present in the project that are not relevant to Phaser Editor 2D.
 For example, the whole `node_modules` folder should be excluded from the editor's project.

-The `/.skip` file lists the folders and files to exclude from the editor's project.
+The `skip` parameter of the `phasereditor2d.config.json` file lists the folders and files to exclude from the editor's project.

 [Learn more about resource filtering in Phaser Editor 2D](https://help.phasereditor2d.com/v3/misc/resources-filtering.html)